dkakkar/Twitter_Rehydration/README.md

 # Overview

-This code is useful to get the details (hydrate) a collection of Tweet IDs.
+This code is useful to get the details of (hydrate) a collection of Tweet IDs.
 Returns fully-hydrated Tweet objects for up to 100 Tweets per request, as specified by comma-separated values passed to the id parameter.

 # Sample Data